 Finance – Do check the financial and payment terms required.
 Deposits are usually required by kitchen suppliers.
 These are used to secure your commitment to the job and to pay for large items such as board and bench tops.
 Do compare quotes carefully and be wary if one quote is far lower than others – struggling suppliers may discount heavily to attract business or it might exclude certain items.

 Quality – Do make enquiries regarding the materials being used.
 Locally manufactured materials are made to withstand the New Zealand conditions and to a high standard that meets all regulatory requirements.

 Hardware – Do ensure that hardware comes with a warranty and that replacement hinges and drawer runners are readily available.
 Different brands are not interchangeable.

-Manufacture – Do check where your kitchen is to be made and ensure it is manufactured locally.
-Do ask if you may come and check on progress.
-Don’t accept a kitchen made in an alternative location.
-It is more difficult to monitor progress and can make any after sales maintenance required much more difficult.
+Manufacture – Do check where your kitchen is to be made.
+It is more difficult to monitor progress in a kitchen made in an alternative location and can make any after sales maintenance required more difficult.

 What is a realistic budget for a kitchen renovation?